 1. Test your forms

-We recommend that you test all your web forms at least once a month.
-Yes, once a month!
+We recommend that you test all your web forms regularly, for example once a month.
 Ensure that you receive the email you expect at the email account you expect.

 2. Use an external mail provider